Short Interest Data: Best Short Interest Datasets & Databases

 How can a user assess the quality of Short Interest Data?

-A user can assess the quality of short interest data by evaluating the validity period of the provided.
+A user can assess the quality of short interest data by evaluating the validity period of the provided information.
 Stock markets such as NYSE and NASDAQ provide this data at least once in a month.
-For this reason, it would not be viable for an interested investor to analyse data that is more than one month old if they are looking for have a realistic overview of current market sentiment.
-Considering the fragile nature of stock markets and how a minute can change the entire overview of an individual stock, it wouldn’t be helpful to use data that is too old and does not provide up-to-date information on the stock market.
+For this reason, it would not be viable for an interested investor to analyze data that is more than one month old if they are looking for have a realistic overview of current or intraday market sentiment.
+Considering the fragile nature of stock markets and how a minute can change the entire overview of an individual stock, it wouldn’t be helpful to use data that is too old and does not provide up-to-date, daily information on the stock market.